ITensor/website/docs/tutorials/args.md

     truncateMPS(psi,500,1E-5,false);

-While it is clear that psi is some matrix product state to be truncated, what do the other parameters mean?
+While it is clear that `psi` is some matrix product state to be truncated, what do the other parameters mean?

-If the truncateMPS function accepted an Args object instead, we could call it like this
+If the `truncateMPS` function accepted an `Args` object instead, we could call it like this:

     truncateMPS(psi,{"Maxm=",500,"Cutoff=",1E-9,"ShowSizes=",false});

 This is easier to read and lets us specify the parameters we care about, leaving the rest to have default values.
-For example, if we are happy with the default value for "Maxm" and "ShowSizes", we could call truncateMPS as
+For example, if we are happy with the default value for `"Maxm"` and `"ShowSizes"`, we could call `truncateMPS` as

     truncateMPS(psi,{"Cutoff=",1E-9});